netgroup-polito/its-tracking/README.md

 1. server application resides in folder RNSService;
 2. client application is located in folder Client;
 3. in the Report folder are present all files LateX needed to modify and compile the report.
-5. the root directory contains the final report with more detailed information about the project and a Postman collection usefull for testing purposes.
+5. the root directory contains the final report with more detailed information about the project and a Postman collection useful for testing purposes.

 ### Prerequisites